OakesOng/AiSingapore24/README.md

 Data for our justification could be found in `misc/App Test Data.xlsx`

 NOTE: Optimized with GPT-3.5-turbo for cost-efficiency and over 3000 courses sets the above result.
-Upgrades to GPT-4-turbo and dataset expansion promise marked performance gains.
+Upgrade to GPT-4-turbo and dataset expansion promise marked performance gains.